Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: PROPOSED METHOD

 \subsection{Point Tree Construction}

 The main challenge for continuous clustering is the requirement to process the data in real-time.
 This holds for both, the regular clustering as well as the additional challenge to evaluate at a high frequency which clusters are completed and therefore are ready to be published.

-We use a hierarchical data representation for this task visualized in \Cref{fig:graph_of_point_trees}.
-More specifically, in this stage a undirected and potentially cyclic graph $G = (V, E)$ is generated, where each vertex $v \in V$ represents a set of points $P_v$.
-Each set of points $P_v$ is stored as a point tree in the range image.
-The points $p \in P_v$ are required to belong to the same cluster but do not necessarily represent the whole cluster.
-Any point $p$ from the entire point cloud $P$ has to be associated to exactly one point tree and vertex $v$.
-The edges of the high-level graph $G$ are generated such that:

-In other words: two vertices (point trees) are linked if any of their points are closer than $d_\textbf{T}$.
-Such a edge is visualized in the second step of \Cref{fig:graph_of_point_trees} by an orange arrow.

-For continuous clustering also a column-wise clustering in the first pass is a possible option.
-However, since the graph $G$ is traversed at a high frequency in the subsequent stage for connected component labeling (CCL), it is important to keep the number of vertices $|V|$ and edges $|E|$ as small as possible.
-Therefore, we use points trees, which, in the best case, can represent the whole cluster.
-In other words it is a minimum spanning tree of the cluster.
-In the scenario shown in the figure, two point trees are required due to the specific shape of the cluster, which is first vertically separated and merged in a later column.

-In order to represent the point trees, each cell $c$ in the range image contains a set of 2D indices $I_{\text{childs},c}$ pointing to its child cells.
-Due to the traversal of cells inside the field of view (FOV), the child cells $c'$ are always below and/or to the right of the current cell $c$.
-It is important to traverse the whole FOV in order to ensure that the set $E$ includes all required high-level edges, as visualized in step 2 in \Cref{fig:graph_of_point_trees}.
-For this process it is required to know the existing tree ID for a potential parent cell (cyan and green color of cells).
-Therefore, we save for each cell the 2D index $i_{\text{root},v}$ of its tree's root, which can be also used as tree identifier of the current cell.
-By using the high-level links $e \in E$ we can merge two trees without requiring to relabel $i_{\text{root},v}$ for all points within a tree.
+Therefore, we use a novel two-layered hierarchical data representation for this task.
+The bottom layer are point trees $P_v$ and the top layer is an undirected and cyclic graph $G = (V, E)$, whose vertices $v \in V$ correspond to the point trees $P_v$ of the bottom layer.